ecsfang/mbus-test/README.md

 This is a minimalistic approach since I failed to use the code above.
 The serial port only received about 20% of the received characters, but I have not spent time debugging to find out why.

+More info about the HAN-port can be found here: [HAN-porten](https://hanporten.se/)

 ## Software
 Needs the following libraries: